Mahmood to announce ‘sweeping reforms’ to tackle illegal migration

 Ahead of next week’s announcement, the Home Office announced it had removed or deported 48,560 people from the UK since Labour came to power.

-The figure, which includes failed asylum seekers, foreign criminals and others with no right to be in the UK, is a 23% increase in removals compared to the 16 months before last year’s election.
+The figure, which includes failed asylum seekers, foreign criminals and others with no right to be in the UK, is a 23 per cent increase in removals compared to the 16 months before last year’s election.

 Ms Mahmood said: “Nearly 50,000 illegal migrants have been removed or deported since the election.